-Pillar SOPs Achie ved Core Yes No Partia O consequing Decree wish 4 Element V Overarching Prerequisite for DaO: Government 1 Joint oversight and ownership agreed between Government and UN and outlined in agreed Х Ownership terms of reference for a National/UN joint Ownership steering committee 2 Annual reporting on joint UN results in the UN X country results report One Progamme 1 Signed UNSDPF at the outcome level with legal X text as appropriate 2 Joint Work Plans (of results groups) aligned with X (not 3 the UNSDPF and signed by involved UN entities V (although signed) S Results groups (chaired by Heads of Agencies) focused on strategic policy and Programme X (although not meeting content established and aligned with national • the national (Partial) coordination mechanisms) Common Budgetary 4 A medium term Common Budgetary Framework X Framework (including One aligned to the UNSDPF/one programme as a Fund) results oriented resourcing framework for UN resources 5 Annual Common Budgetary Frameworks (as a X - not part of the joint frameworks) updated annually submitted with transparent data on financial resources regularly required, available, expected and to be mobilized 6 A joint Resource Mobilization Strategy as X .0 appropriate to the country context (with the option of one fund duly considered) approved by UNCT and monitored and reported against in the UN country Results Report One Leader 7 Strong commitments and incentives of the Χ UNCT to work towards common results and accountability through full implementation of the management and Accountability system and the 0 UNCT conduct and working arrangements.
-V 8 Empowered UNCT to make joint decisions relating to programming activities and financial matters II. mattors L
+Pillar No. SOPs Achie eved Core Element Yes No Partia I Overarching Prerequisite for DaO: Government Ownership 1 Joint oversight and ownership agreed between Government and UN and outlined in agreed terms of reference for a National/UN joint steering committee X R 2 Annual reporting on joint UN results in the UN country results report One Progamme 1 Signed UNSDPF at the outcome level with legal text as appropriate X 70 2 Joint Work Plans (of results groups) aligned with the UNSDPF and signed by involved UN entities X (not signed) 3 coordination mechanisms (Partial) Common Budgetary Framework (including One Fund) 4 A medium term Common Budgetary Framework aligned to the UNSDPF/one programme as a results oriented resourcing framework for UN resources X 5 Annual Common Budgetary Frameworks (as a part of the joint frameworks) updated annually with transparent data on financial resources required, available, expected and to be mobilized X - not submitted regularly 6 A joint Resource Mobilization Strategy as appropriate to the country context (with the option of one fund duly considered) approved by UNCT and monitored and reported against in the UN country Results Report Х One Leader 7 Strong commitments and incentives of the UNCT to work towards common results and accountability through full implementation of the management and Accountability system and the UNCT conduct and working arrangements.
+X X 8 Empowered UNCT to make joint decisions relating to programming activities and financial matters

-$^{70}$ The UNSDUNSDPF in Zambia was signed at both Outcome and Output levels, which is a misnomer because UNSDPF as a strategic document, needs to be measured at Outcome level.
+$^{^{70}}$ The UNSDUNSDPF in Zambia was signed at both Outcome and Output levels, which is a misnomer because UNSDPF as a strategic document, needs to be measured at Outcome level.

-Operating as One (One Office) 9 Business Operations Strategy endorsed by UNCT is highly recommended, adapted to local needs and capacities to enhance operational oneness processes eliminating duplication of common processes to leverage efficiencies and maximize economies of scale X 10 Empowered operations management team (chaired by a Head of Agency) X • 11 Operations Cost and Budget integrated in the medium-term Common Budgetary Framework X Communicating as One (One Voice) 12 A Joint Communication Strategy appropriate to the country context approved by the UNCT and monitored and reported against in the UN Country Results Framework X 13 Country Communications Group (Chaired a Head of Agency) and supported by regional and HQ levels, as necessary X Total (out of a possible 15) 11 1 3 73.3% 6.7% 20%
+Operating as One (One Office) 9 Business Operations Strategy endorsed by UNCT is highly recommended, adapted to local needs and capacities to enhance operational oneness processes eliminating duplication of common processes to leverage efficiencies and maximize economies of scale X 10 Empowered 117 operations management team (chaired by a Head of Agency) X , 11 Operations Cost and Budget integrated in the medium-term Common Budgetary Framework X Communicating as One (One Voice) 12 A Joint Communication Strategy appropriate to the country context approved by the UNCT and monitored and reported against in the UN Country Results Framework X 0, 13 Country Communications Group (Chaired a Head of Agency) and supported by regional and HQ levels, as necessary X Total (out of a possible 15) 11 1 3 73.3% 6.7% 20%